abbeygirl/nzedb/Fedora-Install-Guide.md

 See kevinlekiller's git page: [simple_php_yenc_decode](https://github.com/kevinlekiller/simple_php_yenc_decode)

-Installations running with a relatively weak CPU will need this extension.
+Installations running with a relatively weak CPU will need benefit greatly by using this extension.
+If this preferred option fails, yydecode is not much slower.

 As root:
 * yum install boost-regex swig gcc-c++